The situation is simple when it comes to outdoor training and development:

 (Is that an oxymoron?)

 Being outside is great, but is it cost effective for a business to make that decision?
 I guess if FUN is the desired outcome, and not LEARNING nor generating behavioral commitments to do things differently, outdoor games can work.
+But my personal experience is that the outdoor environment is generally NOT conducive to generating organizational change and I have lots of frameworks for that in my personal history of being a participant as well as a leader.

 The idea of sports analogies or military frameworks applied to business development situations also makes me uncomfortable because businesses do NOT represent how sports teams operate nor are we generally accepting assault and raw aggression as good business strategies.
 We are not a football team with a quarterback and plays and countless practice drills and direct head-to-head team competition with other teams.
 We are not a baseball team, with players who each do their jobs in the field and then take bats individually against the pitcher of another team.
 We are not basketball teams, running plays and shooting baskets.
 We can make analogies to those activities, but we are not in those industries!